 STSADM to delete corrupt site collection:

 Step 1: We need the site ID, Database Server, Database name parameters of the site we need to delete.
 Run:

 stsadm -o EnumAllWebs > SitesList.xml

-This produces a XML file with details such as site collection ids, content database, database server, etc as below.
+This produces an XML file with details such as site collection IDs, content database, database server, etc., as below.